SeisoLLC/zeek-kafka/docker/README.md

 --plugin-version                [OPTIONAL] The plugin version.
 Default: the current branch name --skip-docker-build             [OPTIONAL] Skip build of zeek docker machine.
 --test-output                   [OPTIONAL] The test output path.
 Default: ./test_output/DATETIME --zeek-kafka-os                 [OPTIONAL] The OS to run zeek and zeek-kafka in.
-Default: ubi
+Default: ubuntu
 ```

 > NOTE: The provided `--plugin-version` is passed to the [`zkg install`](https://docs.zeek.org/projects/package-manager/en/stable/zeek-pkg.html#install-command) command within the container, which allows you to specify a version tag, branch name, or commit hash.
 However, that tag, branch, or commit *must* be available in the currently checked out plugin repository.